isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-carpenter-bees-without-killing-them/index.md

 NB: Sweep nets are common in the local market and relatively cheap as compared to options such as vacuuming.
 Related:
 [Removing Get Rid of Ground Bees](https://pestpolicy.com/how-to-get-rid-of-ground-bees/)
-### 2.� Installing Sacrificial Piece of Wood
+### 2. Installing Sacrificial Piece of Wood
 A sacrificial wood is a standard lumber piece, which is highly visible and attracts carpenter bees preferentially.
-The wooden size may change (varying lengths and widths) depending on the bee colony at your place� - small sizes are meant for medium colonies, while large sizes should be used to trap large bee colonies.
+The wooden size may change (varying lengths and widths) depending on the bee colony at your place - small sizes are meant for medium colonies, while large sizes should be used to trap large bee colonies.
 - The piece of wood should be built using softwood trees such as redwood, pine, or cedar.
 - Moreover, the selected piece should also be untreated with any chemical or unvarnished/unpainted (paint /varnish prevents carpenter bees from chewing the softwood).
 - Upon preparation, hang the piece of wood in an open place/exposed (Hunker suggests so) such that the carpenter bees can locate it easily.